ASHABot: An LLM-Powered Chatbot to Support the Informational Needs of Community Health Workers: Discussion

 \subsection{Accounting for Technodeterminism}

 Our findings show that ASHAs used the bot for its accurate, complete, and detailed responses, which helped address their queries, support care decisions, and persuade care recipients.
 They were not skeptical about \ashabot{}'s responses; instead, they expressed trust and gratitude, viewing it as an authority.
+Prior work shows that community health workers often lack familiarity with AI-driven tools and tend to rely heavily on them~\cite{okolo2021chwperceptionofAIinmhealth}.
+Even outside of healthcare, individuals with low digital literacy often over-rely on new technologies~\cite{bp-nimisha} like conversational agents~\cite{farmchat_imwut18}.
+This trust and reliance on AI are particularly pronounced in non-Western settings like ours~\cite{liu_understanding_2024,agarwal_ai_2024}.
+However, such over-reliance can cause serious harm in high-stakes frontline health contexts, particularly since LLMs are prone to generating misleading information~\cite{gould2024checkllm} and culturally inappropriate content~\cite{agarwal_ai_2024}.

+While researchers have proposed developer-centric tools like design playbooks~\cite{hong2021AIplaybook} and documentation protocols~\cite{bender2018datastatements,hutchinson2021accountabilityinmldatasets} to enhance AI safety, the effectiveness of these tools remains underexplored~\cite{berman2024responsibleaitools}, and AI safety continues to be a complex, evolving challenge, particularly in high-stakes, non-Western contexts where formal benchmarks are often absent.

-Prior work shows that community health workers have little knowledge of AI-driven tools, and tend to rely heavily on them~\cite{okolo2021chwperceptionofAIinmhealth}.
-Even outside of healthcare, individuals with low digital literacy often over-rely on new technologies like conversational agents~\cite{farmchat_imwut18}.
-These positive perceptions of AI and conversational agents are shown to be more prominent in non-Western settings, such as ours~\cite{liu_understanding_2024}.
-This over-reliance is concerning for LLM-powered chatbots, which have been known to hallucinate, generating incorrect or misleading information~\cite{gould2024checkllm}, and could lead to serious harms in high-stakes frontline health contexts.
-To keep users' technoutopian tendencies in check and promote a more realistic understanding of AI capabilities and limitations, it is critical to incorporate AI competency training into user onboarding to ensure that users engage with AI safely~\cite{kapania2022aiauthority,okolo2021chwperceptionofAIinmhealth}.
-This training should highlight the potential for errors in LLM's response and their ability to generate synthetic data, encouraging users to challenge AI authority and verify critical information with their supervisors when needed.
-This aligns with broader design recommendations for human-AI interaction, which emphasize the need to ``\textit{help the user understand how often the AI system may make mistakes}''~\cite{guidelines-humanai-chi19} and be cognizant of technodeterminism tendencies at both the personal and institutional levels~\cite{okolo2021chwperceptionofAIinmhealth}.
-How these nuances can be effectively communicated to novice users, such as through indicators of accuracy or the source of the data, remains an open research question.
+To promote a realistic user understanding of AI capabilities and limitations, it is essential to incorporate AI competency training into user onboarding to ensure safe engagement with AI systems~\cite{kapania2022aiauthority,okolo2021chwperceptionofAIinmhealth,ramjee2024cataractbot}.
+Similar to our approach, such training should emphasize the potential for errors in LLM-generated responses and their ability to produce synthetic data.
+It should provide specific examples of possible hallucinations and encourage critical assessment of AI outputs, and prompt users to question AI authority and verify critical information with experts when needed.
+This aligns with broader human-AI design guidelines, emphasizing the need to ``\textit{help the user understand how often the AI system may make mistakes}''~\cite{guidelines-humanai-chi19}.